inanimatt/silex-oauth2-api/README.md

-# A minimal "working" Silex/OAuth 2.0-based API
+# A minimal working Silex/OAuth 2.0-based API

 Stuff it does: